 French Side Braid

 In the middle of growing out a pixie?
 Go for a loose French side braid, seen here on Shailene Woodley.
-It's equal parts boho and fresh, and instantly masks uneven hair growth.
+It's equal parts boho and fresh and instantly masks uneven hair growth.
 Niani notes that this works best on naturally straight, wavy, or blow-dried textured hair.
-And if you need to fake the volume, we love John Frieda's Luxurious Volume Thickening Mousse ($9).
+And if you need to fake the volume, we love John Frieda's Volume Lift Air-Whipped Foam Mousse ($8).

 Front Plait Braid